daolympus/daolympus-docs/docs/contracts-old/equations.md

 OHM_{stakers} = OHM_{totalSupply} * rewardRate
 $$

 At the end of each epoch, the treasury mints OHM at a set [reward rate](https://docs.olympusdao.finance/references/glossary#reward-rate).
 These OHM will be distributed to all the stakers in the protocol.
-You can track the latest reward rate on the [Olympus Policy dashboard](https://dune.xyz/shadow/Olympus-Policy).
+You can track the latest reward rate on the [Daolympus Policy dashboard](https://dune.xyz/shadow/Olympus-Policy).

 $$
 OHM_{bonders} = bondPayout